geraldloss/wmbusmetersImporter/README.md

 Create a directory for the logs in `/var/log/influxImport/`

-Make all the directorys configured in this script writeable for wmbusmeters
+Make all the directories configured in this script writeable for wmbusmeters

 ```
 chown wmbusmeters.wmbustertes <directory>